 IN THE MATTER of an application by A.B. to be appointed as a General Public Notary (or as a District Public Notary as the case may be).

-PURSUANT to section 8 of the Public Notaries Act 1979, I HEREBY CERTIFY that A.B. of , a Practitioner of this Court, is qualified to be a General Public Notary [or a District Public Notary for the (name of district)].
+PURSUANT to section 8 of the Public Notaries Act 1979, I HEREBY CERTIFY that A.B. of , a Legal Practitioner of this Court, is qualified to be a General Public Notary [or a District Public Notary for the (name of district)].

 Dated the day of 20 .